-Beginning in May 2018, OIT will activate a product called Duo Two-Factor Authentication to increase the security of your CGU login credentials.
+In May 2018, OIT activated a product called Duo Two-Factor Authentication to increase the security of your CGU login credentials.
 Two-factor authentication provides a second layer of security to any type of login, requiring extra information or a physical device to log in, in addition to your username and password.

 By requiring two different channels of authentication, we can protect user logins from remote attacks that may exploit stolen usernames and passwords.
 As you are aware, security breaches based on compromised usernames and passwords have been on the increase, some as a result of phishing emails.
 You can learn more about two-factor authentication by watching this YouTube video.